mas-bandwidth/gafferongames/content/post/client_server_connection.md

 The first thing we want to do is only allow clients to connect if they can prove they are actually at the IP address and port they say they are.

-To do this, we no longer accept client connections immediately on connection request, but instead send back a challenge packet, and only complete connection when a client replies back with information they could only have obtained by receiving that challenge packet.
+To do this, we no longer accept client connections immediately on connection request, instead sending back a challenge packet, and only completing connection when a client replies back with information that can only be obtained by receiving that challenge packet.

-The sequence of operations in a typical connect are now:
+The sequence of operations in a typical connect is now:

+_(todo: do this as a diagram, it'll look much better)_

 * **client to server:** <u>_connection request_</u>
 * **server to client:** <u>_challenge_</u>